nexodus-io/nexodus/docs/design/database.md

 - Users: Unique users of the service
 - Devices: A unique end-user device
 - Zone: A way of describing which devices may communicate with eachother
 - Peer: An association between a Device and a Zone.
-This is used by the apex agent to identify who it may peer with.
+This is used by the nexodus agent to identify who it may peer with.

 Since connectivity was Zone-based, we would create a "Default Zone" where all devices would be onboarded into.
 Adding > 1 Zone was disabled, since there were technical challenges around moving a device from one Zone to another, or for a device to have peers in > 1 Zone.

 The device-onboarding flow was as follows:

-1. Operator/Customer sets up OIDC to provide users with access to Apex
+1. Operator/Customer sets up OIDC to provide users with access to Nexodus
-1. User runs the Apex agent
+1. User runs the Nexodus agent
-1. Apex agent does a `POST /device` to register the unique device with Apex for the user.
+1. Nexodus agent does a `POST /device` to register the unique device with Nexodus for the user.
 It is assigned into the single zone that a user is in (either the default zone, or a new zone where the user was moved to by an admin).
 1. Once the device is registered a `POST /zones/$id/peers` was issued to create an association between this device and a zone.
 1. `GET /zones/$id/peers` was polled to retrieve the peer listing for a zone.

 On top of this flow, we were somewhat abusing `POST /zones/$id/peers` to also update peers after NAT-T.

-This model was built under the assumption that multi-tenancy would be achieved by deploying an Apex stack per-tenant.
+This model was built under the assumption that multi-tenancy would be achieved by deploying an Nexodus stack per-tenant.

 ## v2: SaaS Preview Milestone